 There are two ways to reach the base of the ridge.
 The conventional way is to park at the South Fork Eagle River Trailhead and take the trail toward Symphony Lake.
 After about two miles the trail drops to the river, crosses over a bridge, and ascends benches on the other side.
 Look for a left fork about half a mile after the bridge, and follow this into "Hanging Valley" (the valley is so labeled on some maps; it is the valley running below the south face of Harp Mountain).
 Walk up this a couple of miles and then climb grass to the lowest point on the valley's left (north) wall.
 This is the 3800-foot col on the long ridge that connects Harp Mountain with Hurdygurdy and its neighbors.

-Regardless of which approach you use, it will probably take you two-and-a-half or three hours to get to the 3800-foot col.
+Regardless of which approach you use, it will probably take you three hours or so to get to the 3800-foot col.

 From the col, walk southeast up broad, tilted tableland to the southern apex of the plateau, where a steep ridge continues to the top of Point 5500+.
 Take this--it's class 3 with moderate exposure if conditions are dry and your routefinding is dead on.
 Watch for sheep trails showing you bypasses to climber's left.
 About 700 feet of scrambling brings you to the top of Point 5500+.
 Now you've got another hour of easier scrambling across the summit of Point 5764, over some smaller points, and up the final ridge to the top of Hurdygurdy.